telerik/kendo-ui-core/docs/controls/diagrams-and-maps/diagram/troubleshoot/common-issues.md

 Such issues are typically caused by the different fonts that are used on screen and in the PDF.

-For display, the browser will substitute the selected font with whatever is provided by the system.
-During export, you will take the metrics from the actual font in use and determine the PDF layout from that.
-It is likely that the resulting PDF will be displayed with a different font, leading to layout and encoding issues.
+For display, the browser substitutes the selected font with whatever is provided by the system.
+During export, you take the metrics from the actual font in use and determine the PDF layout from that.
+It is likely that the resulting PDF is displayed with a different font, leading to layout and encoding issues.

 **Solution**